dan0036/homeWorkGit1/gitInstruction.md

 # This is GIT instruction to go.
 1. U should open or create directory for GIT to store the changes - repository.
+2. Make a file in this repository then.